 Programs are required to submit a Site Location Reporting Form as part of the budget approval process at the beginning of the program year.
-If the program wants to change any locations at which they are serving Early Childhood Education Grant funded children after the budget is originally submitted, they must notify and receive approval from the department prior to moving the slots.
+If the program wants to change any locations at which they are serving Early Childhood Education Grant funded children after originally submitting the budget, they must notify and receive approval from the department prior to moving the slots.
 This should be done by submitting an updated copy of this form as a budget revision.